 - 1. Set up your client's boot settings to boot off of the network. - 2.
 Make sure the MAC address of the client is set up in DHCP (see Configure DHCP for more info.) - 3.
 Restart the system. - 4.
 Once the client installs, reboots, and begins to bootstrap, it will check in for the first time. - 5.
 Puppet will not autosign Puppet certificates, by default, and waitforcert is enabled.
 This means the client will check in every 30 seconds for a signed certificate.
-Log on to the Puppet master and run puppet cert sign <puppet.client.fgdn>.
+Log on to the Puppet master and run puppetserver ca sign --certname <puppet.client.fqdn>.